T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**Realtek:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Realtek)

 1 -> [Realtek AC97:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Realtek/AC97/Realtek%20AC97.exe) Realtek AC97 Driver is the most popular sound driver for Windows systems, and it helps manage surround sound, Dolby and DTS sound systems on your computer.
 This driver will only work if your motherboard has a PC'97 audio interface.
-Using the wrong driver will/could create serious audio errors.
+Using the wrong driver will/could create serious audio errors!

 [**Roblox:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox)